-My music has charted #1 on national radio and appeared in shows and movies on Netflix, HULU, FX, MTV, Syfy, and more!
+My music has charted #1 on national radio, has over 1 million streams, and has appeared in shows and movies on Netflix, HULU, FX, MTV, Syfy, and more!

 Isabelle Banos is a Montreal-based producer, songwriter and a founding member of the alternative pop band Caveboy, in which she plays bass and synthesizers.
 She has performed across Canada, showcased throughout the U.S., and participated in major music conferences all over the world.
 While she loves producing music in many genres, she most enjoys working on genre bending pop music that blends together her various influences from previous decades.

-Her music has appeared in TV shows and movies, most notably Caveboy's "Color War" in Netflix's Orange is the New Black.
-Her most recent project was re-imagining a holiday classic for the highly anticipated film Happiest Season (Hulu).
-Earlier this year, Music Publishers Canada named her among the Top 8 emerging female producers in Canada to be welcomed into the 2020 "Women in the Studio" accelerator program.
+Her music has appeared in TV shows and movies, most notably Caveboy's "Something Like Summer" in Netflix's Maid.
+Her most recent project was re-imagining a holiday classic for the popular film Happiest Season (Hulu).
+In 2020, Music Publishers Canada named her among the Top 8 emerging female producers in Canada to be welcomed into the 2020 "Women in the Studio" accelerator program.
 She has written columns for Canadian Musician magazine and was featured in their 2018 "Queens of the Low Frequencies" article, in which she was highlighted as one of the leading female bass players in Canada.

-Isabelle is a contributor and online personality for LANDR's digital educational content, as well as a board member for the Montreal chapter of Rock Camp For Girls*.
+Isabelle is a featured educator on LANDR's YouTube channel, as well as a board member for the Montreal chapter of Rock Camp For Girls.

 2 ReviewsEndorse Isabelle Banos